Uri: The Surgical Strike Is The BEST Movie Ever Made In India, Says An Excited Rishi Kapoor

 Vicky Kaushal starrer Uri: The Surgical Strike is receiving praises from all corners as the storyline has struck a chord with the audiences and highlights the patriotism and the love for our country.
 The movie is one of a kind and crossed the Rs 100 Crore mark in just 10 days of its release.
 Also, Rishi Kapoor, who is in New York City and rumoured to be under treatment for cancer, saw Uri: The Surgical Strike and cound not contain his emotions and took to Twitter praising the movie.
 Well, going by what he just tweeted, we can all agree that he's absolutely right!

-Uri: The Surgical Strike Is The Best Ever Made In India, Says Rishi Kapoor
+Uri: The Surgical Strike Is The Best Ever Film Made In India, Says Rishi Kapoor

 "Saw URI.
 Terrific war fare film.
 Perhaps the best ever made in India.
 It bought the home the point India has nothing against the citizens of Pakistan but those terrorists being trained in camps against us.
 Bravo.
 Let this be an eye opener," tweeted Rishi Kapoor.